-Google UCP and Agentic Commerce — When AI Agents Do the Buying, What Should Brands Do?
+Google UCP and Agentic Commerce — When AI Does the Buying, What Should Brands Do?

 What Google unveiled at NRF 2026